 In NEMESIS we are trying a social innovation education model for and with schools to empower the changemakers of tomorrow.
 For that to work, the combination of teacher and social innovators expertise is essential.
 In three years, we aim to develop a European social innovator community and engage around 200 SIPs (‘social innovation practitioners’, our code for social entrepreneurs).
 For starters, we are already working closely with four of them.

 Alex is from Greece, although he studied in London and Germany -where he has family ties.
-In 2012 he funded Boruome with her friends Alia Moatsou and Xenia Papastavrou to connect those who had extra food to give away and those who needed it.
+In 2012 he funded Boruome with his friends Alia Moatsou and Xenia Papastavrou to connect those who had extra food to give away and those who needed it.
 Now, the non-profit provides food to over 600 charitable institutions, soup kitchens and municipal social services all over Greece.
-They also work with schools to create awareness regarding food waste, volunteering and giving, so Alex did not doubt when offered the opportunity to join NEMESIS.
+They also work with schools to create awareness regarding food waste, volunteering and giving, so Alex didn’t doubt when offered the opportunity to join NEMESIS.

 “It’s great fun to be with kids and try to inspire them to do something nice with their life”